Epidemiologic Methods III

 Materials

-Each session will be accompanied by recommended readings, typically in the form of journal articles and specific websites.
-These materials will be posted on the course's online syllabus.
+Each session will be accompanied by required readings, typically in the form of journal articles and the course textbook, Causal Inference and the People’s Health (Schwartz and Prins) .
+Students are responsible for obtaining a copy of the course textbook.
+All other reading materials will be posted on the course's online syllabus.

 Grading